-RULE: At least one substring of addressInfo SHALL be the VISA resource string for the device, of the form, "PXIinterface::bus-device.function::INSTR," where interface, bus, device, and function are the VISA interface number, PCI bus number, PCI device number, and PCI function number of the peripheral, respectively.
+RULE: At least one substring of addressInfo SHALL be the VISA resource string for the device, of the form, "PXIinterface::bus-device.function::INSTR", where interface, bus, device, and function are the VISA interface number, PCI bus number, PCI device number, and PCI function number of the peripheral, respectively.

-OBSERVATION: The addressInfo substring described by the above rule allows software to obtain the bus, device, and function number for a PXIe peripheral, and to map the geographic location of that peripheral to a corresponding peripheral representation in a vendor-supplied device driver.
+OBSERVATION: The addressInfo substring described by the above rule allows software to obtain the bus, device, and function number for a PXI Express peripheral, and to map the geographic location of that peripheral to a corresponding peripheral representation in a vendor-supplied device driver.

-OBSERVATION: A complex PXIe device containing multiple devices or multiple functions may provide one "PXIinterface::bus-device.function::INSTR" substring for each function.
+OBSERVATION: A complex PXI Express device containing multiple devices or multiple functions connected to the backplane through a single PCI Express link may provide one "PXIinterface::bus-device.function::INSTR" substring for each function.
+For example, a valid AddressInfo string for the peripheral module in Figure 3-1 below would be "PXI0::4-1.0::INSTR;PXI0::5-2.0::INSTR".